 A Presentation attack is a technique of deceiving a biometric system using a specific tool.

-Presentation attacks (PAs) aim at bypassing a biometric detection system with the help of special instruments.
+Presentation attacks (PAs) aim at bypassing an antispoofing system with the help of special instruments.
 (Also known as PAIs — Presentation Attack Instruments).
 These instruments include printed photos, silicone masks, gelatin fingerprints, voice samples, and deepfake videos etc. A presentation attack is basically an impersonation.
 It is performed by an imposter with the purpose of being authorized as a legitimate person and gaining access to a specific system.
 The potential targets of a presentation attack include credit cards, remotely controlled gadgets, datacenters, security systems, surveillance cameras, IoT based devices and systems, etc.